schlad/hpc-tests/README.md

 HPC tests used in HPC-CI with terraform libvirt provider as the test environment.

+You can also find some simplistic shell tests which can be executed on the HPC cluster provisioned in a diffrent way, for instance by openQA.

 The test repository is providing HPC tests which are meant to run in combination with terraform tool.
 For details see: https://www.terraform.io/